HR Measures and People Practices

 - Performance Appraisals: There are multiple appraisal systems, all of which reflect measures of

-Employee turnover is the average number of employees who leave the organization divided by the average total number of employees.
+Employee turnover is the average number of employees who leave the organization divided by the average number of employees.
 Tracking the turnover ratios and the reasons why someone leaves is a good indicator of your HR effectiveness.
 Conduct exit interviews to get the fundamental idea that someone has left the organization.

 Generally, employees leave for one of the following reasons: